wisniewskikr/chrisblog-it-cloud/spring-cloud/documentation/springcloud-springboot3-documentation-gateway/README.md

 USAGE MANUAL
 ------------

-> **Usage Manual** means that infrastucture services are started as Docker containers.
+> **Usage Manual** means that infrastructure services are started as Docker containers.
 Application services are started manually in command line.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.